vippsas/vipps-developers/faqs/common-errors-faq.md

 If you are absolutely, completely 100 % sure that you have done everything correctly, and it _still_ doesn't work, you can regenerate the API keys on [portal.vipps.no](https://portal.vipps.no).
-This should never be necessary, and we cannot think of any situations where this fixes any known problem, so it's our very last suggestion.
+This should never be necessary, and we do not know of any situations where this fixes any known problem, so it's our very last suggestion.
 The old API keys will of course stop working when they have been regenerated.